 “It takes time,” is the lesson I learned that day at the Huntington.
 It takes time for a garden like the Garden of Flowing Fragrance to age gracefully.

 The Huntington’s gift shop has also received an identity-altering facelift.
 It now devotes a considerable section to all sorts of tea-related tangibles.
 The flagship fixture, whimsically adorned with bone china tea cups, however, could be spotted only when one does those head-tilting, neck-strengthening exercises.
 I nearly missed it.

 That day, neither the gift shop nor the Chinese garden brought me to the Huntington.
-I re-visited solely for the special exhibit of Gallery of the Louvre whose artist, Samuel F. B. Morse, was better known for his inventions, and unfortunately, for his myopic political views.
-The Huntington’s latest acquisition, Henry Fuseli’s The Three Witches, also garnered my gaze, but only for five seconds.
-This collection, a generous donation, will certainly prompt another visit in the foreseeable future!
+I re-visited solely for the special exhibit of Gallery of the Louvre (no longer available) whose artist, Samuel F. B. Morse, was better known for his inventions, and unfortunately, for his myopic political views.
+The Huntington’s latest acquisition, Henry Fuseli’s The Three Witches (no longer available), also garnered my gaze, but only for five seconds.